Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

-\item \textit{Radiative cooling} takes place as cold cloud gas mixes with hot halo gas and form unstable intermediate-temperature gas.
-As a result, dense clumps can form in the wake behind the cloud main body (see. e.g., \citealt{Marinacci_2010}; \citealt{Armillotta_2016}; \citealt{Gronke_2020}).
-The cooling rate ($\Lambda$) is roughly proportional to the gas metallicity ($Z$).
+\item \textit{Radiative cooling} takes place as cold cloud gas mixes with hot halo gas.
+The cooling rate ($\Lambda$) is a strong function of gas temperature and density that peaks at temperatures around $10^{5}\,\rm K$.
+This intermediate temperature gas is unstable and quickly cools down to lower temperatures $\sim 10^{4}\,\rm K$ and dense clumps can form in the wake behind the cloud's main body (see, e.g., \citealt{Marinacci_2010}; \citealt{Armillotta_2016}; \citealt{Gronke_2020}; \citealt{Banda-Barragan_2021}).
+Also, $\Lambda$ is roughly proportional to the gas metallicity ($Z$).
 In Section \ref{sec:metal}, we examine the effect of cooling on the cloud evolution by comparing the MC model ($Z = 0.3Z_{\rm \odot}$) with its lower metallicity counterpart MC-Z0.03 model ($Z \approx 0.03Z_{\rm \odot}$) and the MC-NoCool model with cooling turned-off.

-Also, the cooling rate is a strong function of gas temperature and density and peaks at temperatures around $10^{5}\,\rm K$.
-Therefore, this intermediate temperature gas is unstable and quickly cools down to lower temperatures $\sim 10^{4}\,\rm K$. \end{enumerate}
+\item \textit{Shattering} is a physical process potentially important in understanding the evolution of fast-moving clouds (\citealt{McCourt_2018}) but not discussed in depth in this paper.
+See Section \ref{sec:resol} for further explanation.

+\end{enumerate} Although we have listed each of the above processes separately, it is worth mentioning that all of them act hand in hand.
+For example, as ram pressure pushes relatively cooler and lower-density cloud material, hydrodynamic instabilities induce mixing at the interface of the stripped material which leads to active radiative cooling in the region behind the main body of a cloud.

 In this section, we focus on the snapshot at $t\approx 28\,\rm Myr$, which corresponds to approximately $4t_{\rm cc}$ since the onset of the simulations.
 See equation \ref{eq:tcc} for the definition of $t_{\rm cc}$.
 That said, we do not impose any further meaning on $t_{\rm cc}$ than a rough estimate of the model environment; we do not attempt to, for example, utilize it as a quantitative measure of the evolutionary stages of the clouds.